 - Roehampton is in the top 20 universities in the UK for graduate earnings in Criminology (Longitudinal Education Outcomes, 2017 results; earnings one year after graduation).

-Study Criminology at the University of Roehampton to explore fascinating questions such as: What is justice?
+Study Criminology at the University of Roehampton to explore fascinating questions such as: what is justice?
 Who defines criminal behaviour?
-And, how can we reduce harm in society?
+How can we reduce harm in society?

 Criminologists study crime, the criminal justice system and society’s response to the impact of criminal behaviour.
 You will develop a critical understanding of the operation of the criminal justice system and the relationship between punishments and crime prevention.
 Criminologists also analyse challenging problems relating to harmful behaviours in society and assess a range of solutions.

 You will be taught by world-class tutors who have substantial experience working with offenders and prisoners and cases involving domestic violence, child abuse and youth crime.
-Areas of study include punishment and prisons, gang culture, the criminal justice system and legislations, serial killers and human trafficking.
+Areas of study include: punishment and prisons; gang culture; the criminal justice system and legislation; serial killers; and human trafficking.

 We offer stimulating modules that will build your knowledge over three years of study.
-Recent examples have included ‘Becoming a Criminologist’ which will introduce you to the different ways to think about and analyse crime, ‘Youth Crime and Justice’ which will provide an insight into the regulation, control and punishment of young people in society, and ‘Contemporary Issues in Criminology’ which will examine issues in criminology and social control and touches on issues such as mass incarceration, war crimes, terrorism and anti-terrorism.
+Recent examples have included ‘Becoming a Criminologist’ which will introduce you to the different ways to think about and analyse crime, ‘Youth Crime and Justice’, which will provide an insight into the regulation, control and punishment of young people in society, and ‘Contemporary Issues in Criminology’, which will examine issues in criminology and social control, and touches on issues such as mass incarceration, war crimes, and terrorism and anti-terrorism.

 Here are examples of the modules we currently offer: